Why you Can’t Take MiraLax 3 Times a Day (and What to Do Instead).

 1- Fix your False Believes about Constipation.

-- An unnecessary increase in the dose of MiraLax into 3 or more times a day can lead to side effects and also dependency on it.
+- An unnecessary increase in the dose of MiraLax to three or more times a day can lead to side effects and dependency on it.

-- Laxative abuse can lead to Bowel hypomotility (your colon becomes completely dependant on laxatives to produce bowel movements).
+- Laxative abuse can lead to Bowel hypomotility (your colon completely depends on laxatives to produce bowel movements).

 2- Revisit your lifestyle (diet, exercise).